 Slavic Studies faculty and students are actively engaged in scholarly research, and regularly present their work in on-campus forums and at national conferences.

-The College's prestigious 2014 Oakes Ames Prize was awarded to Jyoti Jasmine Arvey, a Slavic studies major, for her honors thesis, “Gender in the Everyday Life of the Russian Home.”
-Based on ethnographic interviews with 20 residents of Ufa, Russia, about their daily practices in the domestic sphere, Arvey’s thesis illuminates the social structures within the post-socialist Russian home in order to achieve a highly nuanced understanding of broader social relations in modern-day Russia.
-The work was advised by Petko Ivanov, lecturer in Slavic studies.
-Arvey then won a Fulbright award to return to Russia in 2014-2015.
+Slavic studies majors routinely produce exceptionally good work during their senior year.
+In 2014, Slavic studies major Jyoti Arvey received the prestigious 2014 Oakes and Louise Ames Prize for the best honors thesis for her study, “Gender in the Everyday Life of the Russian Home.”
+Based on ethnographic interviews with 20 residents of Ufa, Russia, Arvey’s thesis illuminates the social structures within the post-socialist Russian home and broader social relations in modern-day Russia.
+Her thesis was advised by Petko Ivanov, senior lecturer in Slavic studies.
+Arvey then went on to win a Fulbright award to return to Russia in 2014-2015.

-Susana Hancock's honors thesis, "Gravestone Carvings: A Venerate Medium of the Intellectual and Spiritual Life of Seventeenth-Century New England" (2007), was nominated for the Oakes Ames Prize for the year's best honors thesis.
+Susana Hancock's 2007 honors thesis, "Gravestone Carvings: A Venerate Medium of the Intellectual and Spiritual Life of Seventeenth-Century New England," likewise was nominated for the Ames Prize.

-Katherine Avgerinos '06 published her senior independent project, "From Vixen to Victim: The Sensationalization and Normalization of Prostitution in Post-Soviet Russia," in the SRAS online journal shortly after graduating from Connecticut College
+Katherine DoCampo '06 published her senior independent project, "From Vixen to Victim: The Sensationalization and Normalization of Prostitution in Post-Soviet Russia," in the SRAS online journal shortly after graduating from Connecticut College.

 Kamal Kariem '16 submitted his honors thesis as a writing sample when applying to the graduate program in anthropology at Princeton University, where he is currently working on his Ph.D.